 The problem-solving interview takes place with two Shopify software developers.
 Students are asked to discuss a project they’ve worked on previously, and to talk through a problem they are presented with during the interview.
 Prior programming experience is not required — we are looking to see a student’s cognitive processing ability and problem-solving skills.

-The team interview takes place with members of the Shopify Computing Education team, who lead the Dev Degree program.
+The program interview takes place with members of Shopify's Dev Degree team.
 In this interview, students are walked through the details and expectations of the program, and are asked about past experiences and how they relate to Dev Degree.